 - – – Salt to Taste

-- Meanwhile, prepare the filling.
-Heat oil in a pan.
-Once the oil is hot, add mashed potatoes and peas to the pan.
+- Heat oil in a heavy-bottomed pan.
+Add mashed potatoes, boiled peas, and spices to the pan.

 - Serve the beautifully baked samosa pinwheels with the chutney of your choice!

 Frequently Asked QuestionsCan I freeze the Puff Pastry Samosa Pinwheels?
 Sure, you can!
 If you’d like to freeze these pinwheels, arrange them unbaked on a baking sheet and place them in the freezer till frozen through.
 Place them in a freezer bag or an airtight container, and the pinwheels will keep for up to 2-3 months.
 When ready to eat, just pop these on a baking sheet and bake straight from frozen in a preheated oven at 400° F for 10- 12 minutes, or until golden.
 Brush with Eggwash Egg wash provides some color and structure to these pinwheels.
 For eggwash –